CloudReactor/docs/secrets.md

 [IAM Roles for Tasks](https://docs.aws.amazon.com/AmazonECS/latest/userguide/task-iam-roles.html) for more details.

+### Granting permission to access secrets using Terraform

 It's also possible to [setup the role using Terraform](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/iam_role).
+The project
+[example_aws_infrastructure_terraform](https://github.com/CloudReactor/example_aws_infrastructure_terraform) shows how to setup a Task role with the necessary permissions.

+### Assigning the role to your Task

-Once you've created the role, record the ARN which should look like:
+After either method above, record the ARN of the role you created, which should look like:

-    arn:aws:iam::012345678901:role/myapp-task-role-production

-which we will use in step 4.
+    arn:aws:iam::012345678901:role/myapp-task-role-staging

+If running in ECS, you'll want to use the role as the "Task Role".
+If you are using the CloudReactor deployer image, starting from, add the `role_arn` property in `deploy_config/vars/staging.yml`:

+    default_env_task_config:
+      ...
+      ecs:
+        ...
+        task:
+          ...
+          role_arn: "arn:aws:iam::012345678901:role/myapp-task-role-staging"

+If running in EC2, ensure the EC2 instances you run your program in have the instance role.
+See the official AWS documentation [IAM roles for Amazon EC2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html) for details.

+### Fetching secrets at runtime

+If necessary, modify the source code of your Task to ensure it reads all secret values from environment variables.

-Step 3: Now we can make those secrets available to your Tasks.
+Now we can make those secrets available to your Tasks.
 You could have your code fetch these secrets directly from AWS Secrets Manager and parse them.
 However, to avoid writing this code and depending on an AWS library, we recommend using the [proc_wrapper](https://github.com/CloudReactor/cloudreactor-procwrapper)